Property Damage Claims Without a Lawyer

 It is difficult because there are often local rules that require following procedural rules to make a claim.
 (In Maryland, for example Maryland Courts and Judicial Proceedings Code Annotated § 10-105 controls property damage claims where the full claim is over $5,000.)
 So if you cannot find a lawyer for your property damage claim, you are going to have to figure out your state's procedural rules.
 Substantively, you must be prepared to back up any damages assertions you make.
 You should have your own estimate of the vehicle damage, or if it is a total loss, your own numbers establishing the fair market value.
 Try the NADA guide as one measure of value.
 Nowadays many clients are concerned with the loss of resale value of an automobile as a result of having been in an accident.
 Information services like CARFAX make accident information easy to obtain, and easy to factor into what one is willing to pay for a used car.
 Often insurance companies take the position that there has been no loss until the vehicle is actually sold for less.
 To try an prove this type of claim, make sure you are prepared with a lost value report, which can be obtained for a fee from a certified vehicle appraiser (who you may or may not have to bring to trial, depending upon the amount of the property damage claim and your state's procedural rules.

 Our car accident lawyers handle serious injury auto accidents cases in the Baltimore-Washington area and have prevailed at trial in hundreds of car accident cases.
 Our car accident lawyers have also successfully settled thousands of cases for clients injured in automobile accidents, recovering millions of dollars in compensation for car accident victims by settlement or trial in 2008 alone.
-If you or someone you love has been injured or killed in a car accident, call us at 800-553-8082 or click here for a free consultation via the Internet.
+If you or someone you love has been injured or killed in a car accident, call us at 800-553-8082 or get a free consultation via the Internet.

 More on Property Damage Claims